Authorization (Polizy)

 Action Satisfied by

-access member, admin, editor, author, owner
+access member, admin, editor, author

 edit owner, admin, editor